 therapy or taking your temporary socket out on an extended trial we move toward the finishing touches.
 You've worn the socket consistently, for full days and participated in everyday activities without issues in fitting or walking.

 - Yay!
 We're ready to go to finish (epoxy acrylic laminated socket) and deliver the prosthesis.
 This is where we beautify the prosthesis to your requests and add the cosmetic covering if applicable.

 - Delivery day is when all your consumable supplies will be ready, as well as the finished prosthesis and all your components will finally be signed for.
-Once the signature happens is when your prosthesis will be billed to your insurance.
+Once the signature happens is when your prosthesis can be billed to your insurance.

 - From here a few follow-up appointments may be in your future for adjustments as necessary, and for 90 days following the delivery date it will all fall under our warranty so don't wait to contact us if you have questions or problems!

-Check back for more information on what to expect the first year as an amputee with your new prosthesis!
+Check back later for more information on what to expect the first year as an amputee with your new prosthesis!